 Floating Toward a Strainer

 A strainer is anything the river flows through that people will not flow through.
 Examples include branches dangling down in the river, a log across the river just at the surface, the river flowing through bushes or a pile of rocks.
 In all these cases a swimmer would want to avoid floating into the strainer if possible.
-The best way to do that is to let go of your paddle (if still holding), get on your stomach and swim perpendicular to the current toward the middle of the river or shore.
+The best way to avoid a strainer is to let go of your paddle (if still holding), get on your stomach and swim perpendicular to the current toward the middle of the river or shore.
 Most strainers are near shore so the middle of the river is usually safer.
 Having said that, if you can get to shore before the strainer that is best.
 You’ve avoided the strainer and gotten yourself out of the river.

 If you can’t avoid the strainer than you would want to swim on you stomach head first towards the strainer using your hands to help keep you on top of the strainer.